opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
 Speaker notes:
-The operator refers to the database via the postgrescluster with a defined name so it will automatically use the cloned database.
-Next we update the existing service to point to this new stack by refering to it by label.
+The operator refers to the database via the postgrescluster custom resource with a pre-defined naming convention so it will automatically use the cloned database.
+Lastly we update the existing ingress to point to this new stack.
+At this point in compatible migrations can be done without any user impact.
 </aside>